HaroldDeng/CoinsClassifier/README.md

 An A.I. project for CSCI 4962

 ## Python version
-  python 3.6
+  python 3.6 or python 3.7

 ## Libraries
 - python 3 tkinter
 - python 3 tensorflow
-- python 3 openCV
+- python 3 OpenCV